KhizerMahmud/KhizerMahmud/README.md

 I'm a software engineer with a background in bioinformatics and professional experience at Capital One.
 I specialize in backend development, infrastructure automation, and cloud-native solutions.

-At Capital One, I worked on fraud detection pipelines, ECS Fargate autoscaling, test automation (maturity level 4), and various AWS services like Lambda, Step Functions, EventBridge, and CloudWatch.
+At Capital One, I worked on fraud detection pipelines, a propriatary product for AWS Cloud cost-savings, test automation, and various AWS services like Lambda, Step Functions, EventBridge, and CloudWatch.

 I'm currently open to new opportunities where I can contribute to engineering teams focused on building reliable, scalable systems.